Risk Management

 Course 2

-• Evaluation and enhancement of Business Impact Analysis (BIA) and Risk Assessment results
+• Assessment and Improvement of Business Impact Analysis and Risk Assessment Results

 ทบทวนล่าสุด 27/02/2026